Pain and your emotions

 - Develop a sense of freedom from your pain

-If your pain is the result of an accident or emotional trauma, your health care provider should assess you for a condition called post-traumatic stress disorder (PTSD).
-Many people with PTSD are not able to fully deal with their back pain until they deal with the emotional stress that their accident or trauma caused.
+If your pain is the result of an accident or emotional trauma, your health care provider can assess you for post-traumatic stress disorder (PTSD) .
+Many people with PTSD are not able to deal with their back pain until they deal with the emotional stress that their accidents or traumas caused.

-If you think you may be depressed or if you are having a hard time controlling your emotions, talk with your health provider.
-You should get help sooner rather than later.
-Your health care provider may also suggest medicines to help with your feelings of stress or sadness.
+If you think you may be depressed, or if you are having a hard time controlling your emotions, talk with your provider.
+Get help sooner rather than later.
+Your provider may also suggest medicines to help with your feelings of stress or sadness.